 Like any structure in the human body, the knee also requires a neurovasculature supply.
 The arteries supplying it are the six genicular arteries which wrap around the knee.
 Together with other arteries of the lower extremity, they form the genicular anastomosis.
 They originate from the popliteal artery, the direct continuation of the femoral artery posterior to the knee.
 The main vein of the knee is the popliteal vein.
 It collects blood transported by all the veins of the leg and empties into the femoral vein.
 The main nerves supplying the knee joint are the genicular nerves, which stem from the tibial and common peroneal/fibular nerves, the main branches of the sciatic nerve of the thigh.
 In addition, the knee is also supplied by the articular branch of the obturator nerve and the muscular branches of the femoral nerve.

 As you can see, knee anatomy is quite an intricate topic!
-If you want to learn more about the neurovasculature of the knee, take a look at the following resources.

 Let’s move now forward with leg anatomy.
 In the realm of anatomy, the ‘leg’ is strictly the region between the knee and the ankle joints rather than the entire lower extremity, as erroneously referred to in common language.
 In this small section, we’ll briefly mention the main parts of the leg, namely the bones, muscles, and neurovasculature.

 The two main bones of the leg are the tibia (‘shin bone’) located medially and the fibula, which is located more laterally.
 The tibia is the largest of the two, hence it is responsible for weight bearing.
 Two joints hold the tibia and fibula together (the superior and inferior tibiofibular joints), as well as an anatomical structure called the interosseous membrane.